theBangRobber/Trivia/README.md

 # Trivia Game

 A fun and interactive trivia game built using **React Native with Expo**.
-The game tests your knowledge in software engineering (from various tech stacks like HTML, CSS, React, Javascript, Java and React Native) and reacts to device movements using the **accelerometer**.
+The game tests your knowledge in software engineering (from various tech stacks like HTML, CSS, React, Javascript, Java, React Native and OOP concepts) and reacts to device movements using the **accelerometer**.

 ## Features
 - Randomly selected trivia questions